Paul McShane (rugby league): Leeds Rhinos

 McShane signed a five-year contract with Leeds in July 2008, keeping him at the club until at least 2013.

-He made his first team début on the opening day of the 2009 Super League season against Crusaders at Headingley.
+He made his first team debut on the opening day of the 2009 Super League season against Crusaders at Headingley.
 He made two further appearances in 2009, including his first start against Warrington Wolves.

-McShane was a replacement in the Leeds side that won the 2012 World Club Challenge, beating Manly-Warringah 26-12.
+McShane was a replacement in the Leeds side that won the 2012 World Club Challenge, beating Manly-Warringah 26–12.